jneug/typst-finite/src/cmd.typ

   /// -> dictionary | function
   labels: (:),
   /// A dictionary with custom labels for inputs.
-  /// Using this, inputs can be labeled with arbitrary content intead of strings or numbers.
+  /// Using this, inputs can be labeled with arbitrary content instead of strings or numbers.
   /// -> dictionary | function
   input-labels: (:),
 ) = {